 The starting point for each patient is a detailed consultation and discussion with the owner.
 Should the owner not be able to attend the consultation, an information sheet can be filled online or a hard copy can be provided at the time of the admission.

 Diagnosing the cause of lameness or the spinal disorder often necessitates further investigation.
-At VES Hospital, our clinicians have access to our state-of-the-art diagnostic facilities, including digital radiography, arthroscopy, computerised tomography (32 slices CT scan) and access to magnetic resonance Imaging (Off-site MRI).
+At VES Hospital, our clinicians have access to our state-of-the-art diagnostic facilities, including digital radiography, arthroscopy, computerised tomography (32 slices CT scan) and access to magnetic resonance Imaging (ON site MRI).
 We also benefit from the expertise of our on-site Diagnostic Imaging Specialist allowing both appropriate technique and a faster interpretation.

 All interventions involving the use of implants (joint replacement, fractures) require very high levels of aseptic technique in order to minimise the risk of postoperative infection.
 Our operating theatres are designed and managed to the highest standards.
 We equipped them with the latest, high quality, orthopedic instrumentation, enabling our surgeons to perform a wide range of surgical procedures with the best chance of good outcome for your pet.